BjornKennethHolmstrom/website/src/routes/whitepapers/beyond-integration/sections/part-0.md

 The interior of the plane was different.
 The color schemes, the materials, the design aesthetic—all shifted to match 1980s aesthetics.
 The other passengers' clothing changed.
 More importantly: the way people spoke changed.
 Not just the words, but the *style* of speech, the social mannerisms, the entire ambient feeling of how humans interacted with each other in that decade.

-Even the currency felt different—I had a sense that if I looked in my wallet, I would find 1980s money.
+Even the currency felt different—I even looked in my wallet, and found 1980s money, which I paid for the airplane food with.

 It lasted several minutes.
 Long enough that I had time to think: "This is remarkable.
 This is impossible.
 This is happening."